 Once inside take the elevator, which are on the left, up to the seventeenth floor.

-Hokutopia is open from 8:30 to 10 pm, but operating times can change due to bad weather etc. In 2017 it is closed on the following dates:
+Hokutopia is open from 8:30 to 10 pm, but operating times can change due to bad weather etc.

 If you liked this article, you might also enjoy:

 Gotokuji - the home of Japan's maneki neko (or beckoning cats)

 Jindai Botanical Gardens - the most beautiful rose garden in the city

 Omiya Hachiman - one of Tokyo's local shrines